MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 News
 ======
+- 01/2022: I gave an invited talk to the Semantic Perception Reading Group of Google Zurich.
 - 08/2021: I am excited to join Meta Reality Labs in Zurich for a research internship this fall!
 - 02/2021: [WaveletMonoDepth](https://github.com/nianticlabs/wavelet-monodepth) has been accepted at CVPR 2021.
 We use the sparsity property of wavelets to improve efficiency in Monocular Depth Estimation methods.
 - 11/2020: I finished my 4 months internship at [Niantic](https://research.nianticlabs.com/) (London), where I was supervised by [Dr. Daniyar Turmukhambethov](https://dantkz.github.io/about/) and [Dr. Michael Firman](http://www.michaelfirman.co.uk/).